arpcard/rgi/README.rst

             --split_prodigal_jobs
                                   run multiple prodigal jobs simultaneously for contigs in a fasta file

+By default, all Loose RGI hits of 95% identity or better are automatically listed as Strict, regardless of alignment length, unless the --exclude_nudge flag is used.

 Running RGI main with Genome or Assembly DNA Sequences
 --------------------------------------------------------